limulus/limulus-dot-net/README.md

 - `title`: The title of the article or page
 - `subhead`: A subhead or alternate title that appears below the title of an article.
 It is used as the page meta description if present.
-- `date`: The publication date, in ISO 8601 format
+- `date`: The most recent publication date, in ISO 8601 format
+- `history`: ⚠️ Not yet implemented, but the idea would be to have an annotated log of significant updates to a page, which would include dates of each publication.
+RSS, sitemap, and Open Graph metadata could reference the most recent entry and the article itself could include the changelog.
 - `image`: Photo identifier used only for the preview images on article cards and Open Graph tags
 - `teaser`: A short description of the article or page used in previews and page metadata.